pontuslofgren/slack-copy/README.md

+# Comments
+This exercise was finished during my first day with Bootstrap.
+Original instructions from LeWagon below.

 Congratulations for reaching the optional challenges!
 Today you can choose between two paths:
 - if you want to keep building complex interfaces, stay on this **Slack Copycat** challenge;
 - if you'd rather learn about Web **Accessibility**, you can jump to the next challenge.